 The Namib Desert area of Namibia is known for its ever-shifting sand dunes and barren landscapes.

 Wake up at our lovely safari lodge, built against a rocky outcrop nestled between the stark desert mountains and rolling orange-red sand dunes.
 During our stay, we explore this interesting part of the world on guided walks and game drives, including a night drive in the nature reserve to spot the weird and wonderful desert animals up close.
+During the heat of the day guests have time to relax at the lodge or to explore the surrounding area on foot should they wish to.

 Getting an early start, we travel to the captivating Sossusvlei Dunes on day eight of this magical African Budget Safari.